All Episodes

 I mean, this is a man who supposedly has great political instincts, correct?

-Uh waving teabags around, let me just remind them, I'm happy to have a serious conversation about how we are gonna.
+Let me just remind them, I'm happy to have a serious conversation about how we are going to, you know, he's not president of all the people.

-It just it not health care costs are impossible to come down the way he's going to do it.
+Healthcare costs are impossible to come down the way he's going to do it.

-It's not gonna happen.
+It's not going to happen.

-But the Tea Parties were not even about health care.
+But the tea parties were not even about health care.

-The Tea Parties were about his irresponsible spending, his irresponsible growth of government, his irresponsible power grab over individual liberty and freedom.
+The tea parties were about his irresponsible spending, his irresponsible growth of government, his irresponsible power grab over individual liberty and freedom.

-Here's the second soundbite he had for those of you who attended the tea parties.
+Here's the second sound bite he had for those of you who attended the tea parties.

-And we got to make sure that the people who are helped are working American families, and we're not suddenly saying that the way to do this is to eliminate programs that help ordinary people and give more tax cuts to the wealthy.
+And we're not suddenly saying that the way to do this is to eliminate programs that help ordinary people and give more tax cuts to the wealthy.

 We tried that formula for eight years.